Clinical-Genomics-Lund/nextflow_wgs/.github/pull_request_template.md

 ## Major / Minor change
 - [ ] Stub run completes without errors or new warnings
-- [ ] GIAB single finishes and differences to current master branch have been investigated (using [PipeEval](https://github.com/Clinical-Genomics-Lund/PipeEval))
+- [ ] GIAB single (wgs) finishes and differences to current master branch have been investigated (using [PipeEval](https://github.com/Clinical-Genomics-Lund/PipeEval))
-- [ ] GIAB trio finishes and differences to current master branch have been investigated
+- [ ] GIAB trio (wgs) finishes and differences to current master branch have been investigated
-- [ ] Seracare sample finishes and differences to current master branch have been investigated
+- [ ] Seracare (onco) sample finishes and differences to current master branch have been investigated
 - [ ] Output from processes with altered code have been inspected (i.e. in the work folder: .command.sh, .command.log, .command.err and result files)
 - [ ] All three samples can be loaded into Scout
 - [ ] At least one other person has reviewed and approved my code